BIP: Engineering Ethics

 Active participation is expected from all students throughout the entire week.

-Please plan to arrive no later than Sunday, 5 October, and depart no earlier than Saturday, 11 October.
+Please plan to arrive latest on Sunday, 5 October, and depart earliest on Saturday, 11 October.

 Course content